top of page

 Where and how you can find inspiration

-As a visual artist, you can identify unique patterns, make connections, and find possibilities instead of clear-cut solutions; you can create; you’ve got this capacity.
-Provided you tame your mind and release your heart.
-Provided you’re ready to explore alternative pathways, and have the courage to see and express things differently; to change perspective, and to give the sparks inside your brain the chance to unfold.
-Provided you don’t allow habitual thoughts to suffocate your creative process.
+Explore alternative pathways, and have the courage to see and express things differently; to change your perspective, and to give the sparks inside your brain the chance to unfold.

 Abstract painting of a fish swarm.